mhannon11/home-assistant.io-zimi/source/_integrations/zimi.markdown

 port:
     description: "The port number used to connect to your Zimi Cloud Connect.
 If no port number is entered the integration will use the default port.
 (The default port will be correct in almost all deployment scenarios)"
 mac:
-    description: "The MAC address printed on the back of the Zimi Cloud Connect device.
-This is a mandatory field and must be entered."
+    description: "The MAC address printed on the back of the Zimi Cloud Connect device (required)."
 {% endconfiguration_basic %}

 It is possible to add multiple Zimi Cloud Connect devices.